 Dimensions: 25 x 13 x 28 inches | Weight: 14.96 pounds | Material: Wood, MDF, fabric and plastic | Recommended Age Range: 3 years and up

 Fisher-Price Little People Friends Together Playhouse

 This colorful house embodies the simple, enduring vibe that has become a hallmark of Little People toys.
 There are four rooms along with a swimming pool and a tree swing, and the set comes with three Little People characters.
 Kids will love thoughtful details like the toilet's flushing sound, lights that turn on and off, the kitchen tablet displaying a recipe, and the sleepover-ready trundle bed.

 The set is interactive, and there are more than 80 sounds across three different levels that can be changed as your child grows and develops.
 They cover topics such as the alphabet, counting, and opposites, as well as prompts that encourage open-ended play.
+The sounds lend themselves to extra learning and interaction, but they can definitely get annoying for parents compared to a traditional noise-free doll house.
 When playtime is over, you can tuck the pieces inside the pool, which folds for easy storage.

 Pidoko Pidoko Kids Skylar Dollhouse

 Dolls and accessories included

 Thanks to its open design, your child (and a few other kids) can access the dollhouse virtually from any side.
 The dollhouse is designed with child-friendly paint and handcrafted wood for a simple, modern style.
 It already includes a family of five dolls, a pet dog, and 20 pieces of furniture, so you don't have to purchase any accessories separately.
 Bright, gender-neutral colors provide hours of fun for both boys and girls.